jvmoraiscb/jvmoraiscb/README.md

   <div align="justify">
     <br />
     <p>
-      I'm still not an expert in any language/technology, but I'm eager to learn and master (with the necessary time) any new challenge that may be proposed.
+      I am not yet an expert in any language/technology, but I am eager to learn and master any new challenge that may be proposed (with the necessary time).
       <br /><br />
-      If you're interested and would like to get in touch with me, or even just take a look at my portfolio, visit <a href="#"><s>jvmoraiscb.com</s></a> (under construction) <br /><br />
+      If you are interested in getting in touch with me, or just taking a look at my portfolio, please visit <a href="#" target="_blank"><s>jvmoraiscb.com</s></a> (currently under construction) <br /><br />
-      Or find me on some other social network
+      Alternatively, you can find me on some other social network:
     </p>
   </div>